wp-plugins/wp-xml-sitemap/readme.txt

 Tested up to: 3.8
 License: GPLv2 or later

-An easy way to add Xml sitemap in your website .It can be especially helpful if your content is not easily discoverable by our crawler (such as pages accessible only through a form).
+An easy way to add Xml sitemap in your website .It can be especially helpful if your content is not easily discoverable by the crawler.

 == Description ==